Overview

 Novel vaccines on a global scale

-Our legacy research on malaria dates back over a century.
+Our legacy research in malaria dates back over a century.
 In 2014 we submitted a file to the European Medicines Agency for the world’s first malaria candidate vaccine.
-Since 2018, the WHO has piloted the vaccine in Ghana, Kenya and Malawi.
+Since 2018, the vaccine has been used in countries across Africa.

 Progress in oncology treatments

-The acquisition of Tesaro in 2019 meant we further strengthened our oncology portfolio and pipeline, with new treatments for ovarian, multiple myeloma and endometrial cancer.
+The acquisitions of Tesaro and Sierra Oncology meant we further strengthened our oncology portfolio and pipeline, with treatments for blood and women’s cancers.

 Our research into immuno-oncology, a type of therapy that uses the body’s own immune system to treat cancer, marks an incredibly exciting period for the next phase of GSK’s commitment to helping advance the field of oncology care.